MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/01-get-started-with-tsql.md

 # Get Started with Transact-SQL

-In this lab, you will use some basic SELECT queries to retrieve data from the **adventureworks** database.
+In this lab, you will use some basic SELECT queries to retrieve data from the **AdventureWorks** database.

-## Explore the *adventureworks* database
+## Explore the *AdventureWorks* database

-We'll use the **adventureworks** database in this lab, so let's start by exploring it in Azure Data Studio.
+We'll use the **AdventureWorks** database in this lab, so let's start by exploring it in Azure Data Studio.

-1. Start Azure Data Studio, and in the **Connections** tab, select the **AdventureWorks** connection.
-This will connect to the SQL Server instance and show the objects in the **adventureworks** database.
+1. Start Azure Data Studio, and in the **Connections** tab, select the **AdventureWorks** connection by clicking on the arrow just to the left of the name.
+This will connect to the SQL Server instance and show the objects in the **AdventureWorks** database.
 2. Expand the **Tables** folder to see the tables that are defined in the database.
 Note that there are a few tables in the **dbo** schema, but most of the tables are defined in a schema named **SalesLT**.
 3. Expand the **SalesLT.Product** table and then expand its **Columns** folder to see the columns in this table.
 Each column has a name, a data type, an indication of whether it can contain *null* values, and in some cases an indication that the columns is used as a primary key (PK) or foreign key (FK).
 4. Right-click the **SalesLT.Product** table and use the **Select Top 1000** option to create and run a new query script that retrieves the first 1000 rows from the table.